-- The facts on child poverty are shocking: According to the Government’s own figures, there were 4 million children living in poverty in the UK in 2014-15, an increase of 200,000 on the previous year.
-That’s 28 per cent of children, or nine pupils in a classroom of 30.
-Work does not provide a guaranteed route out of poverty in the UK has continued for the third year running, with the percentage of children classed as poor at its highest level since the start of the decade.2
+- The facts on child poverty are shocking: According to the Government’s own figures, there were 4 million children living in poverty in the UK in 2014-15, an increase of 200,000 on the previous year.1 This means 30% of children, or nine pupils in every classroom of 30 pupils, are officially poor.
+The rise in child poverty in the UK has continued for the third year running, with the percentage of children classed as poor at its highest level since the start of the decade.2

 - The Government says that raising the achievement of disadvantaged pupils and reducing the attainment gap is a priority.
 However, rather than directing its efforts towards effectively reducing child poverty and mitigating its effects, this Government has instead frequently sought to scapegoat schools and teachers for the “underachievement” of poor pupils.

 - Teachers are acutely aware of the impact of poverty on the children they teach.
 One of the most obvious and distressing manifestations of this is the fact that children from disadvantaged households often come to school hungry or malnourished.
 This not only has a negative impact on the physical and mental wellbeing of those children, it also impairs learning by reducing their ability to concentrate.

 - In a YouGov poll in 2014 commissioned by the NUT, almost half of teachers (49%) reported that malnutrition or hunger was affecting the ability of pupils to concentrate.8

 - School holiday hunger is a particular problem.
 While many disadvantaged children are entitled to receive free school meals during term time, hunger among children during school holidays is now commonplace, with parents and carers unable to afford to buy enough food, or food of a high enough quality, for their children during these periods.
 However, the impact is wider in terms of the number of children affected as holidays become difficult for those low income families who rely on free school meals for at least one of their children’s meals during the school week and terms.